 I know her.
 I know she is sensitive to how things feel on her body.

 I know that as soon as she gets into the weather she is going to start crying about her feet being wet, how she doesn’t like that and wants to dry them.

 Then how they feel cold and can she please have some warm socks…

 But here I need to ask myself, first, is this a non-negotiable situation?

 Next, will she benefit more from me holding the boundary or learning from experience, hence allowing the natural consequence?

-Maybe if it was freezing outside and we were going to have to walk a long way, we would be dealing with a issue of well being.
-But we are just going to the car which is only half way down the block.
+Maybe if it was freezing outside and we were going to have to walk a long way, we would be dealing with an issue of well being.
+But we are just going to the car which is only halfway down the block.

 So knowing where this is headed, I popped the socks, boots, and towel in a bag then came back to head out the front door.